 |Détails||2020 budget in $||2019 budget in $||Difference in $||Difference|

 46 063 675

 56 983 317

 The main variations in expenditures are explained as follows:

-- Library, arts and culture: This variation is attributable to the rollout of the cultural policy, funded by the Ministère de la culture et des communications and to optimization resulting from the updating of equipment.
+- Library, arts and culture: The Cultural Policy subsidized by the Ministère de la Culture et des Communications has been rolled out and optimization made possible through the updating of facilities.

 Drinking water system